-Band AO5 Demonstrate expertise and creativity in the use of English to communicate in different ways (10 marks per task) Amplification 5 9-10 marks style is confidently controlled for audience, form, genre and purpose writing is original and engaging language choices reveal confident knowledge of linguistic and literary features and their impact high degree of technical accuracy and consciousness in vocabulary and punctuation choices Candidates should demonstrate some flair and originality at this level.
-The novel extract and vlog will be engaging and there will be confident awareness of the generic conventions.
-Candidates will be secure in terms of intended audience and purpose.
-Confident language choices will be made which will reveal detailed knowledge of literary and linguistic features and their impact.
-4 7-8 marks register is clearly suited to audience, form, genre and purpose evidence of thoughtful creativity and response will show some signs of originality language choices are appropriate and increasingly purposeful at the top of the band mostly secure levels of technical accuracy Responses should be competent and clearly differentiated for the different audiences.
-There should be evidence of some purposeful and informed language choices being made.
-Sound knowledge of literary and linguistic features and their impact should be evident in the candidate's own writing.
-The style and tone of both the novel extract and the vlog will be suited to purpose and technical accuracy will be mostly secure.
-3 5-6 marks style and tone are appropriate for audience, form, genre and purpose creates a personal voice and makes a conscious attempt to organise material for effect language choices reveal sound knowledge of linguistic and literary features and their impact generally sound levels of technical accuracy though there may be some lapses Responses should be sensibly organised and there should be a clear sense of writing for different audiences.
-Appropriate styles will be adopted with some success.
-Candidates should write with increased accuracy and show more sensitive awareness of audience and purpose - particularly towards the top of the band.
-Language choices should reveal sensible knowledge of the literary and linguistic features utilised in both narrative prose and vlogs.
-2 3-4 marks some variation in register for audience, form, genre and purpose, increasingly more successful at the top of the band attempts to engage creatively with task and to match form and content to purpose beginning to apply knowledge of linguistic and literary features and their impact in their writing some technical errors Candidates will show a growing understanding of form and some basic sense of audience.
-Expression will be mainly competent but with some lapses.
-The novel article and vlog are likely to be more appropriately pitched although there may well be some inconsistencies in language use and form.
-Candidates should be beginning to apply knowledge and understanding from integrated study to own writing and there should be some basic awareness of the generic conventions.
-1 1-2 marks style is not always successful and there may be limited attempts to vary register appropriately for audience, form, genre and purpose limited engagement with the task and limited creativity limited attempt to apply knowledge of linguistic and literary features to own writing frequent inaccuracies Responses in this band will be very basic, with a very limited sense of task.
-Written expression will often be loose, awkward or unclear.
-Problems with spelling and punctuation may well be evident.
-There will be a very limited awareness of audience especially in the speech.
-Some basic understanding of form may be present e.g. there may be some grasp of the vlog form. frequent inaccuracies 0 marks: response not worthy of credit
+Band AO5 Demonstrate expertise and creativity in the use of English to communicate in different ways (10 marks per task) 5 9-10 marks style is confidently controlled for audience, form, genre and purpose writing is original and engaging language choices reveal confident knowledge of linguistic and literary features and their impact high degree of technical accuracy and consciousness in vocabulary and punctuation choices.
+4 7-8 marks register is clearly suited to audience, form, genre and purpose evidence of thoughtful creativity and response will show some signs of originality language choices are appropriate and increasingly purposeful at the top of the band mostly secure levels of technical accuracy.
+3 5-6 marks style and tone are appropriate for audience, form, genre and purpose creates a personal voice and makes a conscious attempt to organise material for effect language choices reveal sound knowledge of linguistic and literary features and their impact generally sound levels of technical accuracy though there may be some lapses.
+3-4 marks some variation in register for audience, form, genre and purpose, increa more successful at the top of the band attempts to engage creatively with task and to match form and content to beginning to apply knowledge of linguistic and literary features and their their writing some technical errors.
+1 1-2 marks style is not always successful and there may be limited attempts to vary register appropriately for audience, form, genre and purpose limited engagement with the task and limited creativity limited attempt to apply knowledge of linguistic and literary features to own writing frequent inaccuracies.
+0 marks: response not worthy of credit